 The Pacific Fishery Management Council (PFMC) began an assessment/management schedule for Pacific mackerel (Scomber japonicus) based on: 1) conducting a full (benchmark) assessment every four years starting in 2015; 2) conducting a catch-only (biomass) projection assessment every four years starting in 2017; and 3) setting harvest and management guidelines as biennial specifications that serve for two consecutive (fishing) years.
 Benchmark assessment have been conducted in 2015, 2019, and 2023, separated by catch-only projection assessments conducted in 2017 and 2021.
-A new catch-only stock assessment is presented here, which provides biomass estimates and harvest guidelines for managing the Pacific mackerel resource for the period between July 2025 and June 2026 (model year 2025) and between July 2026 and June 2027 (model year 2026).
+A new catch-only stock assessment is presented here, which provides biomass estimates and harvest guidelines for managing the Pacific mackerel resource for the period between July 2025 and June 2026 (model year 2025) and between July 2026 and June 2027 (model year 2026)1.
 From the most recent benchmark assessment in 2023, the base catch-only assessment uses updated catch values for model years 2008 through 2022 (i.e., catch values begin in July 2008 and end in June 2023) based on best available catch information, provides new catch values for model years 2023 and 2024, but does not include other additional fishery or survey data or any structural model modifications.
-This assessment was produced per the PFMC's Coastal Pelagic Species Fishery Management Plan (PFMC CPS FMP, 2024), to provide scientific information as required by the Magnuson-Stevens Fishery Conservation and Management Act for federal fishery management.
+This assessment was produced per the PFMC's Coastal Pelagic Species Fishery Management Plan (PFMC CPS FMP, 2024), to provide scientific information as required by the Magnuson-Stevens Fishery Conservation and Management Act for federal fishery management, and this catch-only update followed the Terms of Reference for catch-only projection assessments for coastal pelagic species (CPS; PFMC 2024).